solana-labs/solana/doc/json-rpc.md

 Requests can be sent in batches by sending an array of JSON-RPC request objects as the data for a single POST.

+Definitions
+---

+* Hash: A SHA-256 hash of a chunk of data.
+* Pubkey: The public key of a Ed25519 key-pair.
+* Signature: An Ed25519 signature of a chunk of data.
+* Transaction: A Solana instruction signed by a client key-pair.

 JSON RPC API Reference
 ---